bariskarapinar/MyProjects/README.md

 ---

-## 👋 Welcome!
-Welcome to my personal collection of **50 Android development projects**.
-This repository serves as a vibrant showcase of my journey in mobile development, featuring a wide spectrum of applications from fundamental UI components to complex systems using modern architecture and cloud integrations.

 > [!TIP]
 > **Check out the GIFs!** Most projects include an animated preview to show them in action. 🎬